julius-amt/groceryList/README.md

 ### Objectives
 The primary objectives of this project are:
-- Demonstrate the use of the Node.js `fs` (File System) module for file operations.
+- Demonstrate use of the Node.js `fs` (File System) module for file operations.
-- Practice string manipulation and calculations.
+- Modularize code using helper functions.
-- Apply functional programming principles.
+- Apply functional programming principles and structured data handling.

 ## Features
 - Reads a grocery list from a JSON file.
 - Calculates the total cost of items based on a predefined price list.
-- Generates a formatted grocery receipt containing the list and the total cost.
+- Generates a formatted receipt with the grocery list and total cost.
-- Writes the receipt to a text file and handles file existence gracefully.
+- Uses modular helper functions to organize file operations and calculations.

 ## Setup and Installation
-To get started with this project, follow these steps:
+To get started, follow these steps:

 1. **Clone the Repository**:
    ```bash